Language Metadata Table

 - Template for adding new languages

-- Almost 200 language codes and display values – with more on the way
+- Includes 240 language codes and display values – with another 100+ being researched

 If you are interested in participating in MESA’s LMT Working Group CLICK HERE to apply.
-Chaired by Yonah Levenson, Metadata Strategy and Terminology Governance at WarnerMedia, the group meets regularly to further the efforts of this initiative.
+Co-Chaired by Yonah Levenson, Metadata Strategy and Terminology Governance at WarnerMedia and Meg Morrissey, Senior Data Librarian at The Walt Disney Studios, the group meets regularly to further the efforts of this initiative.

 Next steps include: